A Lower Bound for the Number of Linear Regions of Ternary ReLU Regression Neural Networks: Introduction

+Thus, in the literature on the expressivity of deep NNs, the number of linear regions was historically evaluated first, then, approximation accuracy of functions was evaluated.
+In light of this background, we evaluate the number of linear regions of ternary NNs in this study.
+Our results may also provide some insights into evaluating the approximation accuracy of functions by ternary NNs, and it remains an important direction for future work.
+The main limitations of this study are as follows.
+While models such as BitNet b1.58 quantize not only the weights but also the outputs of activation functions, this aspect is outside the scope of this study.

 The main contribution of this paper is to show that the maximum number of linear regions of ternary NNs also increases polynomially with respect to width and exponentially with respect to depth, similar to conventional NNs.
-More specifically, we prove that it suffices to either square the width or double the depth of ternary ReLU regression NNs to obtain a lower bound on the maximum number of linear regions comparable to that for general ReLU regression NNs.
+More specifically, we prove that it suffices to first double the width, then either square the width or double the depth of ternary regression NNs with alternating ReLU and identity layers to obtain a lower bound on the maximum number of linear regions comparable to that for general ReLU regression NNs.
+When using ReLU in all the layers, a similar bound is obtained by further doubling the width.
 Although from the limited perspective of the number of linear regions of piecewise linear functions represented by ReLU NNs, and from the comparison between lower bounds on the maximum number of linear regions of conventional NNs and ternary NNs, these results provide one theoretical explanation for the practical success of ternary NNs.

 The rest of this paper is structured as follows.
 Section 2 introduces notation for explaining this research and previous studies.
 Section 3 reviews existing research on the number of linear regions of general NNs.
 Section 4 states the main theorem regarding the number of linear regions of ternary NNs and provides its proof.
 Section 5 discusses the significance and limitations of the obtained results and concludes this research.